Southerndown Road railway station: Locale

 Unlike the four other large stations, Southerndown Road was not located in a settlement and had almost no nearby habitation at all.
 It acted as a feeder station for a very wide rural area.
 It had been built with hopes of a branch line to Southerndown itself.

 Vale of Glamorgan Light Railway

 From the mid-nineteenth century onward, Southerndown had been a popular holiday destination and had the possibility of becoming a resort town.
 However, this development was limited by the absence of railway connection.
 From at least 1890, a horse brake service had operated between Bridgend railway station and Southerndown, but as this was operated by the Great Western Railway, it was of no use to the Barry Railway which was by then running the Vale of Glamorgan line.
-The passing of the Light Railways Act offered the chance of building lines economically and over the next decade or so, various schemes were proposed for the light railway, but none came to fruition.
+The passing of the Light Railways Act 1896 (59 & 60 Vict. c.
+48) offered the chance of building lines economically and over the next decade or so, various schemes were proposed for the light railway, but none came to fruition.